DerAndereDomenic/atcg_framework/README.md

 ```
 it requires [charonload](https://github.com/vc-bonn/charonload) as additional dependency.
 Per default, it is built with CUDA backend.

-### Building the documentation (experimental)
+### Building the documentation

-There is a (not very complete) documentation that can be build using [doxygen](https://www.doxygen.nl/index.html) and [sphinx](https://www.sphinx-doc.org/en/master/).
-Install the dependencies using pip
+The documentation can be built using [doxygen](https://www.doxygen.nl/index.html) and [sphinx](https://www.sphinx-doc.org/en/master/).
+Install the following dependencies using pip

 ```
 pip install sphinx sphinx_book_theme breathe myst_parser
 ```

-and set the ATCG_BUILD_DOCS option to true when generating the CMake project.
+and set the `ATCG_BUILD_DOCS` option to `ON` when generating the CMake project.

 ### Building tests (experimental)

-To build the unit tests, set the ATCG_BUILD_TESTS option to true.
+To build the unit tests, set the `ATCG_BUILD_TESTS` option to true.

 ```
 cmake . -B build -DATCG_BUILD_TESTS=On